akshat2602/personal-website/content/posts/blog/Experience_Mongo_Gen_AI_Hackathon.md

 4. Get the clips and stitch them together.

 #### Step 1: Generate a text summary
-Option 1 wasn't really feasible for us because we had not explored this space before and from the looks of it, this required a lot computational power which we didn't have, considering we are still students.
+**Option 1** wasn't really feasible for us because we had not explored this space before and from the looks of it, this required a lot computational power which we didn't have, considering we are still students.

-Option 2 seemed really promising since we already had some experience working with [BLIP](https://arxiv.org/abs/2201.12086), an image captioning model.
+**Option 2** seemed really promising since we already had some experience working with [BLIP](https://arxiv.org/abs/2201.12086), an image captioning model.
 One thing we didn't realise was, since we are going to be feeding images from a video to BLIP, the context of the video as a whole will be lost.
 For example, the first few 10 frames from the video would produce the same exact output.
 This is far from ideal and could create problems while generating the summary, not to mention the loss of computational power which we already were short on.
 This option still was very promising but we didn't really have the time to explore it more.

-Option 3 fit our usecase perfectly because for our demo and testing purposes, we had chosen a football game as our input, which has a lot of commentary in it.
+**Option 3** fit our usecase perfectly because for our demo and testing purposes, we had chosen a football game as our input, which has a lot of commentary in it.
 Obviously, this would render other types of "silent" videos un-tiktokifyable but we didn't really have a choice.
 We realized, we could even resort to using the SRT file associated with a video instead of relying on the audio itself.
-We wrote a really [clever prompt](https://github.com/herzo175/mongodb-apr-2024-hackathon/blob/e9acc18128b82a824d9c22fa263695c99d7a89c6/research/create_text_summary_from_transcript.ipynb#L442) and fed this SRT file to ChatGPT and got a great summary from it.
+We wrote a really [clever prompt](https://github.com/herzo175/mongodb-apr-2024-hackathon/blob/e9acc18128b82a824d9c22fa263695c99d7a89c6/research/create_text_summary_from_transcript.ipynb#L442) and fed the SRT file to ChatGPT and got a great summary from it.

 #### Step 2: Create video clip embeddings for querying
 We decided to use a very rudimentary approach to create embeddings from the video.
 We extracted frames, at every 0.5 second, from the video and fed them to the embedding model to generate embeddings.
 We stored these embeddings along with their timestamps in our MongoDB Atlas instance.

 #### Step 3 & 4: Stitching it all together
 Now that we have our video embeddings and our search query vector, we just had to create an index in our MongoDB and run a vector search using our query vector.
 We got the top 25 most relevant images and sorted them in an ascending order and merged them usign ffmpeg.
 Again, using ffmpeg, we added in an AI generated speech-to-text of the text summary in the video.

 We have a football highlight completely using AI up and running!!!

 ---
 ## The end
 Thanks for reading the story of what we built and how we won the MongoDB Gen AI Hackathon.
+Thanks to MongoDB for organizing this hackathon and also huge thanks for Nomic AI and Andriy for helping us out during the hackathon.

 You can checkout the code for the hackathon here: https://github.com/herzo175/mongodb-apr-2024-hackathon